How to Prevent Claims Leakage with AI

 Claims documents contain the evidence needed to prevent overpayments, but only if that evidence is captured accurately.

 OwlVision is built to cover the blindspots.
-It extracts all types of structured and unstructured data with 97% precision.
-This includes, but isn’t limited to:
+It extracts all types of structured & unstructured data with industry-best precision, including:

-Its precision ensures adjusters have complete, accurate data from every document, which prevents claims leakage.
+The AI's precision ensures adjusters have complete, accurate data from every document to prevent claims leakage.

-However, having all the data is only half the battle.
-Claims teams need to be able to sort through and understand it easily, as it can span hundreds of pages.
+But having the data organized and structured is only half the battle.
+Claims teams need to understand the meaning and nuances of complex claims decisions still.

-Conversational research, powered by AI, is a faster, more accessible way to answer specific questions about a case.
-With a tool like OwlAssist, adjusters and investigators can query and receive answers with citations directly from claim documents.
+And conversational research powered by generative AI enables claims teams to ask specific questions and request information.
+With a tool like OwlAssist, claims investigators can receive answers with citations directly from claims documents.

-These claims-leakage prevention technologies give your teams the support needed to identify coverage issues and make better determinations.
+AI claims-leakage prevention gives your teams the support they need to identify coverage issues and make better determinations.

 Detecting Discrepancies Across Claims Data